AndersDeath/diary2/000-current.md

 # 21 Januar - Montag - Berlin - 488 Tag der Einwanderung

 Today we were in SPA.
 It was very expensive I believe but the feeling and body relieve deserve all these money.
+I spent 75 euros for both of us.